AARs (After Action Reports)

 Look up in the sky, it's a bird, it's a plane -no it's 150mm mortars.

-Return fire with rocks.
 Results not fully satisfactory.
 Seen enemy,

 killed by same.